Alee14/personal-website/src/pages/guidelines.md

 These rules applies when using our Minecraft servers

-- Usage of hacked clients (including - but not limited to - Wurst, Wolfram, Sigma, etc.) is strictly prohibited.*
+- Usage of hacked clients (including - but not limited to - Future, Impact, Meteor, etc.) is strictly prohibited.*
 - Griefing is not allowed.*
 - Unwarranted combating is not allowed unless both parties have given permission.*
 - Our general guidelines applies here as well.